Extension-push

 PARAMETERS

-id number The numeric id of the local push notification
+number id The numeric id of the local push notification

-push.cancel_all_issued()
+void push.cancel_all_issued()

 Use this function to cancel a previously issued local push notifications.